DaGr70/DGUS-reloaded-config/README.md

 For Longer/Alphawise :
 Meant to be used with [this fork of Marlin](https://github.com/DaGr70/Marlin).

-Screen firmware evolution is pending (Alphawise/longer have vertical touchscreen
+Screen firmware evolution still pending (Alphawise/longer have vertical touchscreen

 ## Configurations
 The following configurations are available in the examples folder: